Prrr: Personal Random Rewards for Blockchain Reporting: Introduction

 Our goal is to design a reporting protocol that ensures \emph{efficiency}, i.e., the number of included reports is upper bounded by a constant~$C$; \emph{decentralization}, i.e., participants have positive revenue, incentivizing their participation; \emph{fairness}, i.e., participants are rewarded in proportion to their efforts, to avoid centralization; and \emph{progress}, i.e., reports are included in a timely manner, preventing censorship.

 We find that the standard symmetric mechanism design principle~(\S\ref{sec:impossibility}) is the root cause of the security-performance trade-off of previous solutions.
 This commonly used principle treats all reports symmetrically, meaning any two reports are interchangeable.
-We prove that no symmetric mechanism can achieve our desired properties if the total number of generated reports exceeds the bound~$C$ (for any~$C$).
+We prove that, for any symmetric mechanism satisfying efficiency (for any~$C$), fairness, and progress, if the total number of generated reports exceeds $C$, all publishers earn zero revenue, violating decentralization.

+Practical observations align with this impossibility result.
+Consider the widely-used symmetric mechanism that allocates a fixed reward to the first report.
+It creates a priority gas auction (PGA) among publishers, where they bribe validators, each competing to include their report first.
+Empirical research demonstrates that when PGA bidders (publishers in our model) can bribe validators, they engage in a race-to-the-bottom, where most revenue flows to validators, and bidders' returns approach zero~\cite{mclaughlin2023large}.

 We therefore propose \emph{Ex-Ante Synthetic Asymmetry} (\emph{EASA}, \S\ref{sec:mechanism}), a mechanism-design concept that induces ex-ante randomness to create controlled asymmetry.
 To the best of our knowledge, EASA is the first game-theoretic approach that deliberately forms participant asymmetry.